35 Git Best Practices to follow (in 2020)

 Let’s dive right in…

-So, I've created a downloadable pdf with a one-line summary of all best practices and with my all time favourite AFTER technique.
+I've created a downloadable pdf with a one-line summary of Git best practices .

 Before You Read Git Best Practices, Keep This In Mind…